 - Free trials

-If you signed up for a free trial recently, check the free trial period and its corresponding terms and conditions.
+If you've signed up for a free trial recently, check the free trial period and its corresponding terms and conditions.
 The free trial could have expired, and you may now be paying for goods or services.

 If you still don't recognise the transaction after taking these steps, contact us immediately.
+You may also report the case to Police at the earliest.